top of page

 It's not every day that someone does this at such a young age in the ramen world.
 Naturally, Honda-san became a media darling.
 After Taishoken, he opened up his first ramen shop in Higashi-jujo, North Tokyo.
 It's still there.

-But more recently he made Akihabara the location of their flagship ramen shop.
+But more recently he made Akihabara the location their flagship space.
 This newer Tokyo location couldn't be more convenient.
 It's a stone's throw away from Akihabara station's train tracks.

 Honda Ramen Offerings